OBOAcademy/obook/docs/lesson/contributing-to-obo-ontologies.md

 create a pull request and add matentzn or nicolevasilevsky as a reviewer

-proceed to settting up as below:
+proceed to setting up as below:

 ![image](https://user-images.githubusercontent.com/6722114/115964257-6a67a280-a4d8-11eb-8dcd-768b51d75720.png)